-It is traditional in the movies to portray gangsters as being incapable of a normal love life or having problems of a sexual nature.
+It is traditional in the movies to portray gangsters as having problems of a sexual nature.
 In Little Caesar (1931), Rico (Edward G. Robinson) despises women and love, calling it “soft stuff.”
 Some critics even argue that he is a repressed homosexual.
-In The Public Enemy (1931), Tom Powers (James Cagney) is a misogynist who smashes a grapefruit in woman’s face.
+In The Public Enemy (1931), Tom Powers (James Cagney) is a misogynist who smashes a grapefruit in a woman’s face.
 In Scarface (1932) and its remake (1983), Tony (Paul Muni and Al Pacino respectively) is incestuously possessive of his sister.
 In White Heat (1949), Cody Jarret (James Cagney) has an Oedipus complex.
 In Bonnie and Clyde (1967), Clyde Barrow (Warren Beatty) is impotent.
 In The Long Goodbye (1973), Marty Augustine (Mark Rydell) smashes a coke bottle across the face of his girlfriend to prove to Philip Marlowe (Elliot Gould) how serious he is about wanting to know where his money is.
 In Once Upon a Time in America (1984), Noodles (Robert De Niro) brutally rapes his childhood sweetheart.
-In general, gangsters are often portrayed as having beautiful dames around them, but treating them with contempt.
+Needless to say, these movie gangsters were incapable of having a normal family life.

 The Godfather (1972) broke with that tradition.
 Both Vito Corleone (Marlon Brando) and Michael Corleone (Al Pacino) are portrayed as good family men, who are never even tempted to cheat on their wives.
 It is a cliché in gangster movies that gangsters come to a bad end, such as by being riddled full of bullets and left dying in a gutter.
 Vito does get riddled full of bullets and lie in the gutter, but he pulls through.
 Years later, while playing with his grandson in the garden, he has a heart attack and dies, just the way a good family man should.